SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 special feat of cns infections -  don't have a lot of room, edema can easily lead to hemorrhage; access to **subarachnoid space -> wide dispersal of organisms**
 - BBB - initial barrier to inflammatory access, so gives microorganisms a **window of opportunity to attack without the inflammatory cells fighting it**; it's basically a way for CNS infections ; gliosis does a bad job of encapsulating infections

+on lumbar tap = all values have raise pressure ; CSF: acute bacteria = pmns, protein up, and rlly low glucose
+	e coli , listeria, GBS, S. pneumnia = neonatal, young kids = s. pneumoniae, h influenczae older kids/young adult = n. meningitidis , s. pneumonia elderly = s. pneumonia, listeria, G-negs
+	immune comp = add listeria
+acute viral = lymphs,  protein up, normal glucose, chronic - lymphs up, **protein high,** low glucose

 1. leptomeningitis - inflam of pia and arachnoid which spread thru the CSF in **subarachnoid space**; leptomeninges = comprise both the arachnoid mater and the pia mater
 	- viruses - aseptic meningitis - acute and self limited like **headache with the flu!**
 	- pyogenic bacteria - acute meningitis - can be deadly + very fast progressing, headache -> go sleep and died
 		- pus on the surface of brain when body responds = see sulcus pus
 		- and then the pus will be confined to subarachnoid space across the entire surface
 	- mycobacteria+fungi = chronic across a long time course
 - bacteria get into the brain - due to the free communicating nature of subarachnoid space -> ventriculitis + choroid plexus
-- lumbar puncture , CSF has inc pressure -
-	- inc wbcs, polymorphonuclear leukocytes , proteins
-	- <mark style="background: #FFF3A3A6;">glucose is low compared to blood glucose measurements bc bacteria eat them up!!!</mark>
+	- = when convex, think bacterial meninges = neutrophils
+	- if more **basilar, at convexity = think subacute to chronic, often granulomatous, TB or fungus, more like sarcoid **

 long term sequele -
 - very irritating - extensive fibrosis in the **leptomeninges!! bc it's not the brain itself** ... will be cut off blood supplies causing small hemorrhage / strokes
-	- encapsulating the **arachnoid granulations, impeding CSF -> communicating hydrocephalus**
+	- encapsulating the **arachnoid granulations, impeding CSF -> communicating hydrocephalus** - the CSF would still be wide open thru all the ventricles, and then normal pressure
-	- pus in the ventricles can block the aqueduct of sylvius or the outflow foramina -> **noncommunicating hydrocephalus**; this blocks the inside of ventricular system of brain, see dilation of that narrow space only without it dilating other parts
+	- pus in the ventricles can block the aqueduct of sylvius or the outflow foramina -> **non-communicating hydrocephalus**; this blocks the inside of ventricular system of brain, see dilation of that narrow space only without it dilating other parts ;;
 - pus in the base of the brain too, encasing CNs + circle of willis -> fibrosis around CN -> palsies, deafness is common, alnog with strokes due to vascular compromise

 1. tuberculous meningitis - subacute meningitis -